Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-Excellent day to have a rotten day.
+You have no real enemies.
 </details>

 <details>